TechRetreat/learnathon/mobile/ios/1-Swift.md

 ```

 ## Objects
 We can create a collection of related properties and functions into what is called an `Object`.
 This grouping of properties and functions act a lot like real world objects.
 You can set their attributed (properties), and ask them to do things (call their functions).
+Grouping these properties and methods into an object really helps us clean up our code so that we can reuse them.
+This concept is called [modularity]() and is key in computer science.

 To create an `object` we need to create a template for it, which properties and functions should be grouped together.
 This template is called a `class` and each object is an [instance]() of a particular `class`.
 This would look something like:

 ```swift
 class Person {